 11. Subject the technician to a credibility test

 Take your car to the shop when there is nothing wrong and see if the mechanic returns with a list of services that need immediate attention.
 Scratched!

 You could also ask a technician to do a routine maintenance task — such as an oil change — and see if you are satisfied with the workmanship and demeanor.

 12. Get a second opinion

 You think you found the perfect mechanic, but something doesn’t feel right — and you don’t know if the price is right.
 So you want a second opinion.
 If you know someone who understands cars, all the better.
 If not, take it to the No. 2 on your list.
-It might cost you more, but be worth it in the end.
+It might cost you more, but it will be worth it in the end.

-Did you use a unique roadmap to find an honest mechanic?
+Did you use a unique road map to find an honest mechanic?
 Share it in the comments below or on our Facebook page.
 And share this story with your social network; we all need a mechanic eventually!